6 Best E-commerce Platforms of 2025: My Review

 What G2 users dislike about SAP Commerce Cloud:

-One of the things we liked the least is the customization capability.
+One of the things we liked the least was the customization capability.
 Although it is customizable in most aspects, a skilled development team is necessary to make any modifications, even if they are simple at a visual or functionality level.

 - SAP Commerce Cloud Review, Ivan R.